top of page

 Volumetrics were rendered with Mantra and Redshift for everything else.
 Compositing was done in Nuke within the ACES color workflow.
 The render times were significant because I utilized every trick in the book including in-camera depth of field & motion blur, displacement, translucency, hair, and volumetrics.
-Split between two renderers (mantra & redshift), I did my best to optimize making heavy use of both packed geometry and proxies.
+Split between two renderers (mantra & redshift), I did my best to optimize the render times by making strict use of packed geometry, delayed-load techniques, ultra light IFDs, and proxies everywhere.
 Using primarily GPU rendering produced memory challenges because of the huge amount of geometry, voxels, and displacement.
-I was forced to use several optimization methods including FOV optimization & culling, foreground background pass separation, and of course proxy versions of almost everything whenever possible.
+I was forced to use several optimization techniques including FOV optimization & culling, foreground background separation, and dynamically queried proxy versions of almost everything based on the camera.